Have you ever wondered about the different types of ants that inhabit California? If so, you’re in luck!

 They are often seen constructing intricate tunnels and nests, which they protect fiercely from intruders.

-These ants primarily feed on honeydew, a sugary substance aphids and other insects produce.
+These ants primarily feed on honeydew, a sugary substance produced by aphids and other insects.
 They are also known to scavenge for dead insects and small prey.

-The Moki ant is not considered a major pest species in California, as they do not typically invade homes or cause significant damage to structures.
+The moki ant is not considered a major pest species in California, as it does not typically invade homes or cause significant damage to structures.

 However, their presence in gardens and outdoor spaces can bother some individuals.